Obama was once the outsider. Back in Chicago, he now speaks to a party he reshaped

 “I’m feeling fired up.
 I’m feeling ready to go,” he told the crowd.

 The “no-drama Obama” approach that once frustrated Democrats now stands in stark contrast to the frantic and ad-hoc presidency of Trump that came after.
-And Obama could not help but take a swipe at the man who became president while questioning whether the first Black president was born in the United States.
+And Obama could not help but take a swipe at his successor who had questioned whether the first Black president was born in the United States.

+“We don’t need four more years of bluster and chaos,” he said.

 He also compared Trump to a “neighbor who keeps running his leaf blower outside your window every minute of every day.”